 Arbitration in England and Wales is governed by the Arbitration Act 1996, therefore, if you plan to enforce an award in this jurisdiction you must have regard for the Arbitration Act 1996 from the outset.

 What are the distinct types of Arbitration awards?

-The Tribunal may also make provisional awards which are not final and therefore unenforceable as such.
+The Tribunal may also make provisional awards that are not final and therefore unenforceable as such.
 Examples of provisional awards include interim injunctions and interim payments.

-How does the New York Convention help me enforce an Arbitration award?
+How does the New York Convention help me enforce an award?